Chart Color Schemes

 Cohuna faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 13.2%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 9.5%, followed by graduate diplomas (2.1%) and postgraduate qualifications (1.6%).
 Vocational credentials are prevalent, with 35.7% of residents aged 15+ holding them, including advanced diplomas (8.9%) and certificates (26.8%).
-A total of 21.2% of the population is actively engaged in formal education, comprising 9.4% in primary, 6.7% in secondary, and 1.3% in tertiary education.
+A total of 21.2% of the population is actively engaged in formal education, with 9.4% in primary, 6.7% in secondary, and 1.3% in tertiary education.

 A substantial 21.2% of the population actively pursues formal education.
 This includes 9.4% in primary education, 6.7% in secondary education, and 1.3% pursuing tertiary education.